 Taking food rich in probiotics like kimchi, kombucha sauerkraut, yogurt or kefir is essential.
-Fermented foods like yoghurt, kimchi, raw sauerkraut, brined pickles, and kefri do help in improving the digestive function and they are capable of reducing inflammation.
+Fermented foods like yogurt, kimchi, raw sauerkraut, brined pickles, and kefir do help in improving digestive function and they are capable of reducing inflammation.
 The probiotics will help in enhancing gut-brain communication and also help with inflammation.
 They do have a direct influence on the neurochemicals produced by microbial.

 Bitter herbs will help in stimulating the functions of liver and digestion.
 Ginger, artichoke leaf, Oregon grape root, and Dandelion are great.
 It is also crucial that you take foods rich in vitamin B, as it is vital for a balanced mood and brain health.
 Some of the examples of food rich in vitamin B are beans, eggs, dark leafy greens, nuts, and organ meats.

 Toxin accumulation in body tissues, including the nervous system, is one of the unrecognized and significant causes of panic attacks and anxiety.
-Detoxification is a reliable tool that helps in cleansing or purification process, recovering from depression, anxiety, and PTSD.
-It is capable of eliminating body waste, including the toxins which affect the cognitive function and the mental well being.
+Detoxification is a reliable tool that helps in the cleansing or purification process, recovering from depression, anxiety, and PTSD.
+It is capable of eliminating body waste, including the toxins which affect cognitive function and mental well-being.

 Recipe of the Seaweed Salad Detox

 1 cup of dry arame or hijiki seaweed